marshallpowell97/gamepad_teleop/README.md

 # gamepad_teleop

-ROS node to control robot in teleop mode with USB game controller (SNES).
+ROS node to control robot in teleop mode with D-pad or joystick of USB game controller.
 Publishes to the `cmd_vel` topic.

 To use: